-Secondly, launch backwards!
-That's right, backwards!
-Launching backwards minimises the chance of a serious skeg jam.
+Secondly, launch backward!
+That's right, backward!
+Launching backward minimises the chance of a serious skeg jam.
 Usually, a firm pull on your slider and the skeg will deploy.
 If not revert to step 1!

 As with all good things in sea kayaking, keep it simple stupid.